 When the consecutive slot scheduling is used, each Scheduling List element schedules one slot to a device.
 Since there is no Slot Index field in the Scheduling List element, slots are scheduled in a sequential order.
 For example, the slot following the slot in which the Control Message is sent shall be scheduled for the device specified in the first Scheduling List element.
 There shall be no empty slot between scheduled slots.

-When the bitmap-based scheduling is used, multiple slots may be scheduled to a device by using one Scheduling List element.
+When the bitmap-based slot scheduling is used, multiple slots may be scheduled to a device by using one Scheduling List element.
 A bitmap in each Scheduling List element represents the pattern of scheduled slots to a single device.

 When the periodic scheduling is used, multiple slots may be scheduled to a device by using one Scheduling List element.
 A pattern of scheduled slots shall be represented by the size of scheduling step and the number of scheduling repetitions.

 When the RSF scheduling is used, multiple slots may be scheduled to a device by using one Scheduling List element.
 At a slot, devices shall transmit RSF (defined in x.x.x) according to the Scheduling List element, and the composition of RSF is determined by the Scheduling List element.

+When the Bitmap-based block scheduling is used, multiple blocks may be scheduled to a device by using one Scheduling List element.
+A bitmap in each Scheduling List element represents the pattern of scheduled blocks to a single device.
+For example, Scheduling IE with Scheduling List Type 5 may be transmitted with same cycle of HBS IE defined in 7.4.4.56 for hyper block-based mode scheduling and the bitmap in each Scheduling List element represents scheduled blocks to a single device in a hyper block.

+When the block assignment scheduling is used, a block may be assigned to one or more device or network using one Scheduling List element as shown in Figure 7-Z2.
+The Ranging Block Index field in the Scheduling List element identifies the block and the Address List field in the Scheduling List element carries the address of the network or devices that are allocated one or more round in the block.

-The Address Size field specifies the size of the Sender Address field and the Receiver Address field.
+The Address Size field specifies the size of the Sender Address field or the Receiver Address field or the addresses in the Address List field when the block assignment scheduling is used.
 If the Address Size field is zero, short address shall be used for the Sender Address field and the Receiver Address field.
 If the Address Size field is one, extended address shall be used for the Sender Address field and the Receiver Address field.
+When the block assignment scheduling is used and the Address List field carries address of networks, the Address Size field indicates short address.

 The Receiver Address Present field when one indicates the presence of the Receiver Address field, or not present when zero.